 Focusing on Montreal’s urban spaces, cultural life and other compelling urban mysteries, my work hopes to chart alternate realities that are always in the process of unfolding.

 I welcome commissions for illustrations, graphic, web or architectural design work.
-Send me a message via onecollectivepsyche [at] gmail [dot] com or use the contact form below to get in touch.
+Send me a message via info [at] collectivepsyche [dot] com or use the contact form below to get in touch.

-If you have questions or would like to commission me for a project, you can email me using the contact form below or post something in the comments.
+If you have questions or would like to commission me for a project, you can email me using the contact form below, or send me a voicemail via the Speakpipe widget (click on the tab “Send voicemail” to the right), or post something in the comments.

 Thanks for visiting!